Monday, March 8, 2021

 The Eastland Disaster, Chicago ~ July 24, 1915

 A boat preparing to carry Western Electric factory workers and their families on a day trip rolled over while still at the dock and people drowned in 20 feet of water.
 The already 'listing' problem of the S.S.
 Eastland was exacerbated by the addition of lifeboats near the top, boats that were added due to the Titanic disaster of 1912.
-Here are are three photos from the internet.

 No comments: